-Ken Monkman is a North American artist well known for his paintings that reexamine the past.
+Ken Monkman is a North American artist well known for his paintings that reexamines the past.
 He frames his work by noting that these past experiences significantly influence the present.
 Monkman describes his use of visual art to examine the experience of Indigenous people in North America, both during the period of colonization and the effects on the present day families.
-His paintings depict the violence that European settlers acted upon Indigenous people, and the cultural beliefs that have been silenced.
-He creates works of art that tell the story from the perspective of those who were harmed and emphasizes the heroism of Indigenous families, the nonbinary aspect of gender they expressed, and other cultural aspects.
+His paintings depict the violence that European settlers acted upon Indiginous people, and the cultural beliefs that have been silenced.
+He creates works of art that tell the story from the perspective on those who were harmed and emphasizes the heroism of Indigenous families, the nonbinary aspect of gender they expressed, and other cultural aspects.

-In the video below, Monkman describes his use of visual art to examine the experience of Indigenous people in North America, both during the period of colonization and the continued effects on the present day families.
+Monkman describes his use of visual art to examine the experience of Indigenous people in North America, both during the period of colonization and the continued effects on the present day families in the video below.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://openoregon.pressbooks.pub/families/?p=149#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://openoregon.pressbooks.pub/families/?p=149